takasteel/animejs-test/README.md

 # animejs-test
-A simple web animation using the anime.js library
+A simple animation using the anime.js library